chennachaos/cmake-novice/_episodes/08-CTest.md

 > * If not, would an automatic test suite be beneficial?
 > * What are the trade-offs involved in writing a test suite?
 Would it be
 >   worth it?
-{: .challenge}
+{: .discussion}

 ## CTest and CMake

 CTest is the testing framework associated to CMake.
 It can be used to run a batch of test programs.
-Compared to unit test frameworks like `pytest` and `unittest` for Python, `Googletest` for C++ or `JUnit` for Java, which allow you to define tests as smaller units of code, CTest requires the user to write tests as program invocations which need to return proper error codes.
+Compared to unit test frameworks like Pytest and Unittest for Python, Googletest for C++ or JUnit for Java, which allow you to define tests as smaller units of code, CTest requires the user to write tests as program invocations which need to return proper error codes.
-It can require more boilerplate code than other frameworks and tend to encourage copy-paste.
-On the other hand, its use is simple and language-independent, as it accepts any executable script or program as a test command.
+It can require more boilerplate code than other frameworks, on the other hand its use is simple and language-independent, as it accepts any shell command as a test definition.

-## Adding tests to the build system.
+## Adding tests to the build system

 For this section, we will be writing the CTest-related part of a CMake-built project.
 You can clone the repository [here](https://github.com/mmesiti/sudoku).